 The fireplace foundation is usually made of heavy duty brick or cinderblock.
 This sturdy component provides structural support for the chimney and is specially constructed to withstand heat from hot ash.

-If you notice any problems or have any questions about the anatomy of your fireplace, contact the chimney experts at Northeastern Chimney, LLC.
-We conduct annual chimney inspections and cleanings as well as fireplace repairs and installations.
+If you notice any problems or have any questions about the anatomy of your fireplace, contact the chimney experts at Northeastern Chimney, Inc. We conduct annual chimney inspections and cleanings as well as fireplace repairs and installations.
 With over 25 years in the chimney business, we are happy to take care of any and all of your chimney needs.

-Northeastern Chimney, LLC
+Northeastern Chimney, Inc

 37 Cody Street, West Hartford, CT 06110